ershimen/trash/README.md

 Random stuff.

-Thigs I do when I'm bored or to practice. 🐛
+Things I do when I'm bored or to practice. 🐛